ShantGananian/shantgananian.github.io/_en/javascript-height-measure-triangulation.md

 <!-- no toc -->
 - Programming a mobile web app in JavaScript, debugging and styling it.
 - Interpreting and using the input data from the orientation sensor in a device.
-- Accessing the stream of the rear-facing camera of a device
+- Accessing the stream of the rear-facing camera of a device.
-- Applying triangulation principle for measurement
+- Applying triangulation principle for measurement.

 <br>
 <a id="coding"></a>